How to place images in letters with Photoshop

 Step 4: Set the Align To option to Canvas

-Set the Align To option to Canvas:
+Set the Align To dropdown menu to Canvas.

 Setting the Align To option to Canvas.